openhab/openhab-webui/bundles/org.openhab.ui/README.md

-# Default UI
+# openHAB UI

-This is openHAB's default UI.
+This is openHAB's main UI.

+See [CONTRIBUTING](CONTRIBUTING.md) for more information about developing this web application.